Roestdev/hebrew_accents/README.md

 - Identify Hebrew accents within the provided text.
 - Offer the ability to filter specific accents.
-- Provide an option to display the identified accents.
+- Offer an option to display only specific accents including all consonants.
 - Supply statistical information regarding the usage of the accents.

 ### Non-Goals